UV-visible spectroscopy

 What is UV-visible spectroscopy used for?

-UV-Vis spectroscopy can be used to identify the presence of both organic and inorganic compounds in a solution and quantify their concentrations in a fast and efficient manner.
+UV-vis spectroscopy can be used to identify the presence of both organic and inorganic compounds in a solution and quantify their concentrations quickly and efficiently.
 This gives the method applications in chemical analysis, where it can also be used to monitor the progression of reactions.

-DNA and RNA can be effectively quantified using UV-Vis, as absorption of UV light at 260 nm is an indicator of their presence.
-UV-Vis is also a popular quality assurance technique in the pharmaceutical and food industries, and can be used to characterize the composition of industrial chemicals in accordance with the REACH regulation.
+DNA and RNA can be effectively quantified using UV-vis, as absorption of UV light at 260 nm is an indicator of their presence.
+UV-vis is also a popular quality assurance technique in the pharmaceutical and food industries, and can be used to characterize the composition of industrial chemicals according to the REACH regulation.

-A UV-Vis spectrophotometer works by shining light onto a sample that is usually in the form of a solution, though solid-state UV-Vis is also occasionally used.
-The wavelength of this light is gradually varied across a range of ultraviolet and visible light, and the percentage of light that passes through the solution is monitored.
-From this, the amount of light absorbed at each wavelength can be presented as a spectrum that can be compared to existing data libraries for identification purposes.
+A UV-vis spectrophotometer works by shining light onto a sample that is usually in the form of a solution, though solid-state UV-vis is also occasionally used.
+The light's wavelength is gradually varied across a range of ultraviolet and visible light, and the percentage of light that passes through the solution is monitored.
+From this, the amount of light absorbed at each wavelength can be presented as a spectrum that can be compared to existing data libraries to identify the sample's components.

 Sample requirements and preparation